BigheadSMZ/PGS/README.md

 Multi-monitor application which swaps the primary display when playing games.
 This is to work-around games that don't let you pick which display to launch on.

 # Purpose
 This is a simple application written in C# .NET Framework v4.8 that swaps the primary display when launching a game and swaps it back when it closes.
+While some games allow you to change the screen it is displayed on using Window Key + Shift + Arrow (Left/Right), not all games will work with this method so this acts as a workaround.

 # How to Use
 I tried to make it as straightforward to use as possible.